Irbaz-Patel/Blog-Site/content/typescript-advanced-patterns.md

 ### 2. Conditional Types

+Conditional types introduce logic into your type definitions.
+They allow transformations based on conditions, as seen in IsArray and NonNullable.
+These types enhance flexibility when defining APIs and working with inferred types.

 ```typescript showLineNumbers
 // Type based on condition
 type IsArray<T> = T extends any[] ? true : false;